-When there is no minority member present and the committee is to consider a bill, the committee chair shall notify the office of the minority leader that there is no senator from the minority present.
-Unless waived by the minority leader, the committee shall not conduct business for a reasonable time not to exceed 15 minutes or until a senator from the minority is present.
-Once a minority member is present, his subsequent absence will not require further notice to the minority leader.
+When there is no minority member present and the committee is to consider a bill, the committee chair shall notify the office of the minority leader.
+Unless waived by the minority leader, the committee shall not conduct business for a reasonable time not to exceed fifteen (15) minutes or until a minority member of the committee is present.
+Once a minority member is present, his or her subsequent absence will not require further notice to the minority leader.
+For purposes of this rule, an independent senator shall be considered to be a minority member.